EmanGhazy2002/Notice-Board/README.md

 ## Features

-The "Notice-Board" project offers the following core features:
+The "Notice-Board" project offers a basic set of features designed to facilitate communication between users and the admin:

-1. **User Post Submission**: Users can easily create and submit posts.
+1. **User Post Creation**: Users can write and submit posts to the notice board.

-2. **Admin Access**: The admin has access to view all the submitted posts.
+2. **Admin Post Reading**: The admin has the ability to read all the posts submitted by users.

 ## Technologies

-The "Notice-Board" project utilizes the following technologies:
+The "Notice-Board" project is built using the following technologies:

-1. **PHP**: PHP is used for server-side logic and handling database interactions.
+1. **PHP**: PHP is used for server-side logic and to interact with the MySQL database.

-2. **MySQL**: MySQL serves as the relational database management system to store and manage post data.
+2. **MySQL**: MySQL is employed as the relational database management system to store and retrieve posts efficiently.

 ## Getting Started

-To get started with the "Notice-Board" project, follow these initial steps:
+To get started with the "Notice-Board" project, follow these instructions:

 ### Installation